parse-community/parse-server-api-mail-adapter/README.md

 # Configuration

-An example configuation to add the API Mail Adapter to Parse Server could look like this:
+An example configuration to add the API Mail Adapter to Parse Server could look like this:

 ```js
 // Declare a mail client